FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R12

-The 'enumerate' environment adds numbered lists to our document and the itemize environment adds un-numbered lists. \item command adds a new entry to a list.
+The 'enumerate' environment adds numbered lists to our document and the itemise environment adds un-numbered lists. \item command adds a new entry to a list.
 Note, that LaTeX can easily handle nested lists.
-In fact most environments can be embedded within other environments, without any problems.
+In fact, most environments can be embedded within other environments, without any problems.

 ..
 L12